 The result is a beam of light that, when grazing a wall, has a uniform beam that is free of “scalloping,” rainbow color breakup, and other visible distortions.

 Evaluating optical performance can be performed with a simple test to check uniformity of color and intensity of light.

 Low-quality optics can result in poor quality illumination, which could manifest itself as non-uniform color or intensity across the surface or object being illuminated.
 This will distort the color rendering and overall appearance of a surface or object.

 Ketra has reinvented lighting optics to address these challenges and support modern LED solutions like our own Dynamic Spectrum light sources.
-Ketra's TruBeam solution delivers high quality light exactly where you want it, upgrading the visual appeal and the experience of any space.
+Ketra's TruBeam optical system delivers high quality light exactly where you want it, upgrading the visual appeal and the experience of any space.